 - 1. OCDC staff, volunteers, Policy Council, and Board members each sign a pledge of confidentiality annually.
 This statement is kept on file.
 A code of conduct for staff, volunteers, Board, and Policy Council is located in the program Policies and Procedures.
 Training regarding this policy will be provided at the time of signing the pledge.
 Staff hired after preservice will receive training on the policy within 30 days of hire. - 2.
 At no time does a volunteer have access to a child's file unless it is their own child.
-Children's files are stored in a locked file area in the Pierre Center office.
+Children's files are stored in a locked file area in the Capitol Center office and in our Child Plus software system.
 Child files may not be removed from the program site.
 OCDC staff will have access to the children's files on an as needed basis.
 Personnel from the Regional Office and /or audit agencies have access to records when the program is being reviewed.